martinbandung/Give-Me-Some-Credit/README.md

 ### Optimum hyperparameter using grid search

 I used gridsearch to find the optimum parameter for 3 classifier (LR, SVM, Decision tree).
-Some parameter that was varied was `C`, tree `max depth`, and the tree classifier 'criterion'.
+Some parameter that was varied was `C`, tree `max depth`, and the tree classifier `criterion`.
 I also used the pipeline to choose 3 feature using PCA and then 5-fold cross validation.

 The output of the optimum accuracy were as follows: